Rovné, Rimavská Sobota District

 Rovné (Rónapatak) is a village and municipality in the Rimavská Sobota District of the Banská Bystrica Region of southern Slovakia.
 It is located in the northern part of the district, about 14 km from Hnúšťa.
 A magnesite mine had been working in Rovné.
-In the village is post, foodstuff store and a football pitch.
+In the village is a post office, foodstuff store and a football pitch.

 Ratkovská Zdychava

 The previously independent nearby village of Ratkovská Zdychava was merged into Rovné in 1960.